kaushalparikh/nuttx/apps/nshlib/README.txt

       CONFIG_CDCACM and CONFIG_CDCACM_CONSOLE - Sets up the
         CDC/ACM serial device as a console device at dev/console.

+      CONFIG_NSH_USBCONSOLE
+        If defined, then the an arbitrary USB device may be used to as the NSH console.
+In this case, CONFIG_NSH_USBCONDEV must be defined to indicate which USB device to use as the console.

+      CONFIG_NSH_USBCONDEV
+        If CONFIG_NSH_USBCONSOLE is set to 'y', then CONFIG_NSH_USBCONDEV must also be set to select the USB device used to support the NSH console.
+This should be set to the quoted name of a readable/write-able USB driver such as:
+        CONFIG_NSH_USBCONDEV="/dev/ttyACM0".

+      If there are more than one USB devices, then a USB device minor number may also need to be provided:

+      CONFIG_NSH_UBSDEV_MINOR
+        The minor device number of the USB device.
+Default: 0

+      If USB tracing is enabled (CONFIG_USBDEV_TRACE), then NSH will initialize USB tracing as requested by the following.
+Default:
+      Only USB errors are traced.

+      CONFIG_NSH_USBDEV_TRACEINIT
+        Show initialization events
+      CONFIG_NSH_USBDEV_TRACECLASS
+        Show class driver events
+      CONFIG_NSH_USBDEV_TRACETRANSFERS
+        Show data transfer events
+      CONFIG_NSH_USBDEV_TRACECONTROLLER
+        Show controller events
+      CONFIG_NSH_USBDEV_TRACEINTERRUPTS
+        Show interrupt-related events.

   * CONFIG_NSH_CONDEV
       If CONFIG_NSH_CONSOLE is set to 'y', then CONFIG_NSH_CONDEV